 However, securing a place requires realistic planning.
 The 0.35-mile distance and 3.75:1 subscription ratio mean that families outside the immediate vicinity are unlikely to gain entry.
 Parents should visit the school, review admissions data from recent years, and consider whether their address falls within the typical catchment before placing Sherington as a first preference.
 For those who do secure a place, the combination of strong results, Outstanding personal development provision, and a creative, inclusive environment makes Sherington Primary a school where children can genuinely aspire, believe, create and achieve.

 Yes.
 Sherington Primary School is rated Good overall by Ofsted, with an Outstanding grade for personal development.
-Academic results place the school in the top 7% nationally, with 85% of pupils reaching the expected standard in reading, writing and maths combined, compared to a national average of 62%.
+Academic results place the school 650th nationally for primary academic performance, with 80% of pupils reaching the expected standard in reading, writing and maths combined.
 The school's inclusive ethos, strong teaching and broad curriculum in the arts, ICT and sport support both academic achievement and personal growth.

 Applications for Reception places at Sherington Primary School are made through the Royal Greenwich local authority admissions process.
-The application deadline is typically in mid-January for children starting the following September.
+For Reception entry in September 2027, the application deadline is 15 January 2027 and offers are due on 16 April 2027.
 Parents should check the Royal Greenwich website and the school's admissions page for the most current information.
-Given the school's oversubscribed status and tight catchment (0.35 miles in recent rounds), living very close to the school is essential for securing a place.
+Current last-distance figures are not included in the refreshed fact pack, so families should review the latest Greenwich admissions data before judging their chances.

 Sherington's key strengths include well above average academic attainment, particularly in reading, maths and GPS; an Outstanding grade for personal development; precision teaching of phonics from the early years; and a broad, enriching curriculum emphasising the arts, ICT and sport.
 The school also benefits from a diverse, inclusive community and proximity to Blackheath and Maritime Greenwich World Heritage Site, which informs learning in local history and real-life contexts.